 - What to bring – Ski Boots and skis if you have them.

 Enjoy a Spa – Deep Nature

-Nothing beats a nice massage or a spa after a hard day of skiing/snowboarding, especially when it is snowing and cold outside.
+One of the top things to do in La Clusaz France during winter and summer is to visit the Deep Nature Spa.
+Nothing beats a nice massage or a spa after a hard day of being outdoors whether skiing/snowboarding or hiking.
 La Clusaz Ski Resort organised for us to visit the new Deep Nature Spa one afternoon, after skiing.

-They had a wide range of massages and treatments as well as Sauna, relaxation area, herbal teas and aquatic course.
-Not to mention the amazing pool which is one of the biggest in the Alps with hydro massage jets, swan neck fountain, comfortable seating with jets and bubbles.
-With the whole propose of helping you relax.
+They had a wide range of massages and treatments as well as a Sauna, relaxation area, herbal teas and aquatic course.
+Not to mention the amazing pool which is one of the biggest in the Alps.
+The pool had hydro massage jets, a swan neck fountain, and seating with jets and bubbles.
+With the whole proposal of helping you relax during your ski holiday.

 - Various body treatments – From 01/07 to 30/09/2017, daily.

 - Opening Hours, Morning from 10 am to noon (valid for 2 h session): 21 €